 Steuer: I am here on behalf of the Vermont Affiliate of the American College of Midwives which is planning a fundraising Fun Run/Walk.
-We are seeking financial support for the work of Certified Nurse Midwives in the state on behalf of women and
+We are seeking financial support for the work of Certified Nurse Midwives in the state on behalf of women and all birthing people.
+We have a bill working thru the legislature that seeks to have birth centers licensed in VT.
+We are hoping to attract up to 50 people to the event.
+It was originally approved before the pandemic.
+We are looking to hold the event on Sunday, October 2.
+We would use the Volunteers Green Bandstand Green for staging and celebration.
+We are not requesting a road closure.

 Forward moved to approve the Midwives Move Mountains running event for Sunday, October 2, 2022.
 Hill seconded.
 Roll Call Vote: Forward, Furr, Heston, Hill, Sander in favor.
 Motion approved.